Creeslough blast victim remembered at funeral for her ‘love’ and ‘kindness’

 Jessica Gallagher, 24, is the first of the 10 victims of Friday’s tragedy in the Co Donegal village of Creeslough to be laid to rest.

-Mass for another victim – 49-year-old Martin McGill, who was originally from Scotland – will be held at St Michael’s later on Tuesday.
+Later on Tuesday afternoon, a Mass for another victim – 49-year-old Martin McGill, who was originally from Scotland – got under way at St Michael’s.

 A number of emergency responders, who took part in the 24-hour recovery operation at the blast site, also attended.